 - Perform a vendor search during requisition creation

-If the individual is not available in the vendor file when a requisition is created, proceed with the standard process for CUNY Vendor & Payee Registration .
+If the individual is not available in the vendor file prior to creating a CUNYfirst requisition, then proceed with the standard process for CUNY Vendor & Payee Registration .

 CUNYfirst Requisition & P.O.
 Issuance

 Create a CUNYfirst requsition for P.O. issuance to process honoraria payments made with tax levy funds, as fees for services provided by individuals.
-If the individual will be providing their services more than once throughout the fiscal year, they must complete the CUNY Honorarium Claim form and it must be attached as supporting documentation to the CUNYfirst requisition.
+If the individual will be providing their services more than once throughout the fiscal year, they must complete the CUNY Honorarium Claim form and it must be uploaded and attached to the CUNYfirst requisition as supporting documentation.

 By creating these transactions, a clear and accessible record of the agreement, the cost to the College and approval of the budget expenditure are captured in CUNYfirst and are easily made available for reporting and/or audit purposes.

-Important Note: Failure to create a CUNYfirst requisition and receive a P.O. from Purchasing before services are rendered will jeopardize departmental compliance to CUNY procurement policies and may result in disallowance of the use of tax levy funds to pay honoraria.
+Important Note: Failure to submit a CUNYfirst requisition for P.O. issuance from Purchasing BEFORE services are rendered will jeopardize departmental compliance to CUNY procurement policies and may result in disallowance of the use of tax levy funds to pay honoraria.